apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 ### 3.2 Build from Source

-1. Start the HugeGraph database, you can run it via [Docker](https://hub.docker.com/r/hugegraph/hugegraph)/[Binary Package](https://hugegraph.apache.org/docs/download/download/).
+1. Start the HugeGraph database, you can run it via [Docker](https://hub.docker.com/r/hugegraph/hugegraph)/[Binary Package](https://hugegraph.apache.org/docs/download/download/)
     There is a simple method by docker:
     ```bash
    docker run -itd --name=server -p 8080:8080 hugegraph/hugegraph
     ```
    You can refer to the detailed documents [doc](https://hugegraph.apache.org/docs/quickstart/hugegraph-server/#31-use-docker-container-convenient-for-testdev) for more guidance.

-2. Configuring the uv environment, Use the official installer to install uv, See the [uv documentation](https://docs.astral.sh/uv/configuration/installer/) for other installation methods
+2. Configure the uv environment by using the official installer to install uv.
+See the [uv documentation](https://docs.astral.sh/uv/configuration/installer/) for other installation methods
     ```bash
     # You could try pipx or pip to install uv when meet network issues, refer the uv doc for more details
     curl -LsSf https://astral.sh/uv/install.sh | sh  - # install the latest version like 0.7.3+